Children in Permaculture International Conference July 8th 2019

 Book your place

-To book place, please complete this booking form and make a payment by bank transfer or PayPal.
-You will be contacted by email to make arrangements for payments which can be made in various currencies including pounds sterling, Euros, US dollars, HRK, CHF, USD, AUD, CZK, DKK, CAD, NOK, RON, SEK, TRY and more.
+To book your place, please complete this booking form and make a payment by bank transfer or PayPal.
+You will be contacted by email to make arrangements for payments.
+Online Bookings will close Friday 5th July at midnight.

 If you would like more information, please email